ultimitech/devops1/README.md

 # DevOps Demo Project 1
 Client proposal project (proof of concept or POC) demonstrating setting up and tearing down of entire AWS infrastructure stack using Terraform.
 Tools and technologies include Ansible, Terraform, Jenkins, AWS Cloud, Nginx, and Docker.
 Project consisted of automatic provisioning of AWS cloud infrastructure, Ansible configuration management, and containerization of web application(s) using Docker.
 Project never made it to production.<br>
 Please note that all client-specific information was ommitted to honor NDA and protect client confidentiality.
-The web application portion was replaced with a template that can be used free of charge.
+The original web application portion was replaced with a template that can be used free of charge.
 This project is now open source and can serve as a template for other projects.
 Feel free to clone and adapt to serve your own needs.
 Showcase project featuring real-world use cases based off of actual freelance client consulting work.